UC-MACSS/persp-analysis/students/kwon_hyunku/MACSS_FINAL.md

 their own purposes, which means that researchers should deploy special ways to gather and tidy the data.
 This paper doesn’t explain such data gathering process in detail, but they would have used web scraping methods.
-Such computational methods drastically lower the cost of the research.
+Such computational methods drastically lower the cost of research.

 Second, this article used computational methods for data processing.
 In